Aradhya-K-Mishra/Aradhya-K-Mishra/Readme.md

 # Aradhya Kumar Mishra

 ## About Me
 I'm a third-year Information Technology student at VIT Vellore with a strong foundation in Data Structures and Algorithms (DSA) and a deep interest in Web Development.
-I enjoy solving complex problems, participating in hackathons, and working on scalable software solutions.
+I enjoy solving complex problems and working on scalable software solutions.

 ## Tech Stack
 - Languages: TypeScript, JavaScript, Java, C++, Python